Can Tens Unit Cause Heart Attack

 FAQ About TENS Units and Heart Health

 Q: Is it safe to use a TENS unit if I have a heart condition?
 A: It depends on the specific heart condition.
-Individuals with heart conditions should consult with their doctor before using a TENS unit to ensure that it is safe for them.
+Individuals with heart conditions should consult with their doctor before using a TENS unit to check that it is safe for them.

 Q: Can a TENS unit cause an arrhythmia?
 A: The risk is low, but theoretically possible, especially in individuals with pre-existing heart conditions.
 Caution and medical advice are recommended.